A million ways to meet your Maker

 So, extremely unlikely events can cause fatalities and, thankfully, be occasionally associated with miraculous escapes.
 This leads to contemplation of the multitude of near-misses each of us inevitably experiences in the course of our lives without even being aware of them: the truck driver who suddenly jerks awake just before his rig drifts over into oncoming traffic; the little colony of staphylococcus growing on the aortic valve that are fortuitously destroyed by white blood cells just in time to prevent the development of fatal endocarditis; the shooter with a trunkful of guns heading for the movie theater whose car wouldn’t start.

 In my first year of medical school, during a lecture on the menstrual cycle, the Ob-Gyn professor marveled at the incredible complexity of the hormonal symphony necessary to trigger ovulation each month.
 “What’s amazing,” he said, “is not all the things that can go wrong to interfere with ovulation.
 It’s that women ever manage to get pregnant at all.”
 I take his point a step further and express my amazement that any person is ever able to survive past childhood.
-There are a million ways to meet your maker–our lives are hanging by a thread.
+There are a million ways to meet your maker–life is precious and fragile.
 Please be careful, everybody!

 Thanks again for the food for thought.
 Having studies probability theory and applying it to storm events, I am wondering what is meant by (calculations of) risks such as 1 in 111.
 I’ll google it.
 But more to the point, what you wrote is a bit scary, which ironically raises my risk of heart attach.
 Cheers!!